decred/dcrdocs/docs/getting-started/user-guides/web.md

   [stake mine](/mining/proof-of-stake.md)
   with it.
 * Your wallet is kept entirely in the local storage of your web browser.
-This means that is you delete your local storage, you will delete you wallet and must recreate from the seed.
+This means that if you delete your local storage, you will delete your wallet and must recreate it from the seed.
 * The security of your wallet depends entirely on the security of your web browser.
 * You can put a pin on your wallet to prevent sending funds but any